DebianCatt/DebianCatt/README.md

 #

-I'm a BSIT graduate major in Information Management
+I'm a piece of shit

-<br>❤️ currently doing gamedev hobbies in Lua language
-<br>🌱 currently learning Python3<br>

 ## 🌐 Socials: